google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 ---
 layout: updates/post
-title: "Instant Loading Web Apps With An Application Shell Architecture"
+title: "Instant Loading Web Apps with An Application Shell Architecture"
 description: "Application shell architecture is a method of building progressive web apps today, taking advantage of a range of technologies."
 published_on: 2015-11-17